What Are Gerund Phrases?

 Gerund Phrases: Functions

-A gerund phrase acts as a noun, therefore can take the functions of:
+A gerund phrase acts as a noun, therefore it can function as:

 - a subject